wellcomecollection/catalogue-api/rank/README.md

 </details>

+## Choosing a cluster to run tests against

+Running rank locally allows you to test against the `pipeline` or `rank` cluster.

+You should almost always choose to run local experiments against the `rank` cluster with indices replicated from the `pipeline` cluster (see more details and instructions [here](../docs/search/rank/cluster.md)).
+The pipeline cluster is used directly by the API, so experimenting against it can be dangerous.

+To minimise the risks associated with automated cross cluster replication, we run rank in CI against the `pipeline` cluster.
+The tests in CI use known queries, so we're much less likely to affect the performance of the API.

 ## Docs 📖

 Rank documentation lives alongside the rest of the search docs in gitbook.
 You can see the markdown docs [here](../docs/search/rank/README.md).